hannobraun/vndf-2016/docs/game-design/scenarios.md

 the other documents in action and describe the game in a concrete way that is really hard to do by presenting high-level concepts.

-TODO: Think about the following paragraph, maybe remove it.

 A few notes before I start:

 - All of this is very preliminary.
 I'm very sure that no scenario will make it into the game just as I describe it here.
 Lots will change, as we gather experience.
 - Scenarios are partially speculative, so I can paint a fuller picture.
-For example, I don't know whether a new player should start in open space or in orbit around an asteroid.
-- TODO: Meant to be read in order (details from earlier scenarios are left our in later scenarios).
+For example, I don't really know what the tutorial will look like, but I have to start somewhere to describe the game.

 ## New Player Experience